Cal-Poly-RAMP/tapeout-ci-2311/README.md

 ### XIP QSPI Flash Controller (QSPI_1)

 The QSPI controller at `0x2000_0000` can support up to 512MB external QSPI memory.
+This flash can be programmed via the housekeeping SPI (SPI_0) in pass-thru mode.
 There is a 32 bit control register located at address `0x3FFF_FFFF`, described below.

 | Bit(s) | Description                                               |
 | -----: | --------------------------------------------------------- |